-The courageous individuals served at Step Up on Second are part of a sobering national picture: 50% of individuals who are homeless are affected by serious mental illness; hundreds of thousands of men and women are incarcerated due to acting out when untreated; thousands of loved ones take their lives each year; 70,000 individuals are in state psychiatric hospitals; and individuals affected by serious mental illness get food from garbage cans each day.
+The courageous individuals served at Step Up are part of a sobering national picture: 50% of individuals who are homeless are affected by serious mental illness; hundreds of thousands of men and women are incarcerated due to acting out when untreated; thousands of loved ones take their lives each year; 70,000 individuals are in state psychiatric hospitals; and individuals affected by serious mental illness get food from garbage cans each day.

 Serious mental health issues are real, biologically-based disorders that are no one’s fault.
 The individuals who are seriously ill, imprisoned, impoverished, and punished by their untreated serious mental health issues don’t deserve to be ignored…

 Serious mental health issues are at the root of chronic homelessness for many.
 The permanent supportive housing of Step Up and Daniel’s Place brings the stability and inclusion that leads to recovery for adults and transitional aged youth (18-28 years of age) experiencing mental health issues.
 Step Up and Daniel’s Place operate 200 units of innovative, community-based supportive housing in Santa Monica and Hollywood, as well as linkage to numerous scattered sites units in the greater Los Angeles area.
 Each SRO home unit is flexible, voluntary, and tenant–centered, in the least restrictive and most integrated setting to help individuals move from the streets to home.
 Step Up and Daniel’s Place are also involved in national efforts to create the upfront working capital to scale this successful “Housing First” model so that this promising solution can work for all individuals experiencing chronic homelessness and mental health issues.